ucsdmanorlab/PSSR2/docs/source/reference/data.rst

 Datasets and functions for handling and synthetically generating *high-low-resolution* image pairs.

-Datasets that do not take in paired data can be used in "LR mode" for predictions, where the dataset loads only unmodified low-resolution images.
+Datasets that do not take in paired data can be used in "LR mode" for predictions (skipping crappification and data transforms), where the dataset loads only unmodified low-resolution images.
 Usage is specific to individual datasets.

+If you are using multidimensional or time series images, consider learning :doc:`../guide/dataloading`.

-Users are advised to keep dataloading resolutions to a power of 2 even if the raw input images have a different size.
+Users are recommended to keep dataloading resolutions to a power of 2 even if the raw input images have a different size.
 This is elaborated in :doc:`models`.